ljherron8/recipes-analysis/index.md

 *Significance:*
 This table provides insight into whether healthier recipes (e.g., lower sodium, fewer calories) correlate with higher ratings.
 Not suprisingly, because it is a diverse set of recipes, recipes rated between 3 and 5 show some variation in sugar and sodium.
 Howerver overall recipes with less sugar, sodium, and calories may tend to score better.
-These subtle differences might inform further feature engineering or modeling efforts.

 ---